imjasonh/k8sless/README.md

 # k8sless

-A Kubernetes API adapter that manages Google Compute Engine VMs instead of Pods.
-It implements the Kubernetes Pod API but creates and manages GCE instances running Container-Optimized OS with kubelet.
+A Kubernetes API client that manages Google Compute Engine VMs instead of Pods.
+Instead of communicating with a Kubernetes API server to store pod specs in etcd and schedule those pods on nodes that run those pods with kubelet, this cuts out the middlemen and just sends your pod spec directly new a new one-time-use VM that runs the pod using kubelet.

-## Overview

-k8sless bridges the Kubernetes Pod API to Google Compute Engine, allowing you to:
-- Create "pods" that are actually GCE VMs running Container-Optimized OS
-- Run containers using kubelet in static pod mode
-- Monitor pod status through the kubelet read-only API
-- Collect logs and metrics in Google Cloud Logging and Monitoring

 ## Features